ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 - Scheduling of the daily backup is not configurable.
 - Backups are cross-regionally durable.
 Backups are stored across multiple regions, and are restorable to other regions.

-If you are using {{site.data.keyword.databases-for-postgresql}}, those deployments maintain a continuous incremental backup for the last 7 days.
-You can use [Point-in-time Recovery](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-pitr) to restore your deployment to anytime in that 7 day period.
-{: .tip}

 ## Backups in the UI

 The backup types have their respective tabs, either _On-demand_ or _Automatic_.
 Each backup is listed with its type and when the backup was taken.
 Click the timestamp to change its format between elapsed time, local time, and UTC.